rolling-scopes-school/tasks/tasks/markup_d1_Hexal.md

 1. Header.
 - Interactive nav.
 - Think of where h1 should be used.
+- Header triangle should bepositioned on center.

 2. Main.
-- No spinners is needed, but not resricted.
+- No slider is needed, but not resricted.
 - Hex blocks should positioned as showed on layer.
 - Care about lines and colors.
 - Interactive social networks icons.
-- The circle elements should be made using CSS, transformations.
-- The itmes should be intractive on hover.
-- links in "about us" should be interactive.
-- The feddback items should be interactive. (слайдер делать функциональным не обязательно, но желательно)
-- Services items should be links.
+- Social networks should be links.

 3. Footer
 - There should be form with inputs and textarea.